Questions about next year's conference

 - Set realistic goals and fully develop your proposal.

 - Think about solutions to workplace challenges, and practical tools and ideas that attendees can apply once they're back to work.
-Explore the "must-have" program topics for Austin, and consider the hot topics buzzing around your SIS or chapter.
+Explore the "must-have" program topics for Baltimore, and consider the hot topics buzzing around your SIS or chapter.

 - Go beyond the "sage on a stage."
 Think creatively about format, especially about ways to encourage attendees to work together to share experiences, brainstorm, or solve a problem.